-Whales and other sea mammals have evolved to keep themselves warm in the cold oceans.
-I wanted to find out if this is the reason that whales and other mammals have blubber.
-I was quite surprised what else blubber is good for.
+Whales and other sea mammals have evolved to keep themselves warm in cold oceans.
+I wanted to know if this is why whales and other mammals have blubber.
+I was pretty surprised by what else fat is good for.

-Warm-blooded mammals use blubber to regulate their temperature in icy waters.
-Layers of blubber also help them stay buoyant, give them a protection level against predators, and give them an extra energy source.
+Warm-blooded mammals use fat to regulate their temperature in icy waters.
+Layers of fat also help them stay buoyant, give them a protection level against predators, and give them an extra energy source.

 Blubber is very important to warm-blooded mammals to survive in such extreme environments.
-Here I provide some details of why blubber is important for mammals and humans alike.
+Here I provide some details of why fat is essential for mammals and humans.

 What is Blubber?

 Blubber is a thick and insulating layer of fat that lies beneath the skin of marine mammals.
-This layer of fat dramatically helps to keep these warm-blooded mammals warm inside the water.
+This fat layer dramatically helps keep these warm-blooded mammals inside the water.

-Mammals that have evolved to live in the cold ocean waters have a fat layer to help them survive in the icy waters.
+Mammals that have evolved to live in cold ocean waters have a fat layer to help them survive in icy waters.

-Most marine mammals such as whales have fat regardless of where they live, whether they are in the cold waters around Antarctica or frigid waters near the North Pole.
+Most marine mammals, such as whales, have fat regardless of where they live, whether in the cold waters around Antarctica or frigid waters near the North Pole.

-During the coldest seasons of the year, the water can reach temperatures below 60 degrees c (76 degrees f).
-In the winter months, most whales dive to depths of more than 500 meters into the ocean, where the water is even colder.
-Blubber is what prevents the ’whale’s bodies from freezing in these temperatures.
+During the coldest seasons, the water can reach temperatures below 60 degrees c (76 degrees f).
+In the winter, most whales dive to depths of more than 500 meters into the ocean, where the water is even colder.
+Blubber prevents the ’whale’s bodies from freezing in these temperatures.

-Cold-blooded marine animals such as sharks, crabs, and fish have a different mechanism to survive.
+Cold-blooded marine animals such as sharks, crabs, and fish have different survival mechanisms.
 Cold-blooded animals do not need an extra layer of fat to stay warm.
 These animals blend their body temperatures along with the temperature of the water.

-Regarding warm-blooded marine mammals, these animals have blubber.
-This extra layer of fat is where they store extra digested foods in the form of adipose tissue.
+Warm-blooded marine mammals, these animals have blubber.
+This extra layer of fat stores extra digested foods in the form of fatty tissue.

 Why do Animals Need Blubber?